William Bond (Massachusetts politician)

 William Bond (September 8, 1625–December 14, 1695) was the first Speaker of the Massachusetts Province House of Representatives in 1692 following unification of Plymouth Colony and Massachusetts Bay Colony in 1691, he was the representative for Watertown a position he would be elected to several times after.

 Early life

-Bond was baptized September 8, 1625 in England, the son of Thomas Bond.
+Bond was baptized September 8, 1625 in Bury St. Edmunds, Suffolk, England, the son of Thomas Bond.
 He may have come to the American colonies in 1630 with his aunt Elizabeth, the wife of Deacon Ephraim Child, or he may have come at a later date.
 (See Robert Charles Anderson, The Great Migration Begins, Immigrants to New England, 1620–1633, 3 vols.
 (Boston: New England Historic Genealogical Society, 1995), 2098).
 In 1649 he married Sarah Biscoe, daughter of tanner Nathanial Biscoe, and were the parents of seven children.

 Public service

 Bond became a leading citizen of Massachusetts Bay, serving as a selectman and town clerk of Watertown, captain of the militia, Justice of the Peace, and member of the Council of Safety.